 One of the most difficult challenges of a divorce that involves children is making sure that they are protected and shielded from all the conflict that can sometimes make this process so difficult.
-Major child-related issues such as child custody, child support, and child relocation can cause rifts between a divorcing couple.
+Major child-related issues such as child custody, and child relocation can cause rifts between a divorcing couple.
 However, they can also cause long-term emotional damage to children.
 As a result, it is important for each party going through a divorce to ensure that children understand all their rights during the process.
 This will then help them feel more secure.

 What Rights Do Children Have in a Divorce?

 When we talk about the word ‘rights’ as it relates to children, it is not simply a listing of the legal rights that children have after a divorce.
 It is also the human rights they should be given during the process.

 These rights should always include:

 - The human right to express hurt, fear, anger and confusion to either parent and to expect that parent to treat those feelings with respect.